Best Compass for Hiking: 2023 Update

 • EASY TO USE – Imperial and metric scales, tool-free declination makes the TruArc…

-The American company Brunton is well known in orienteering circles, and its TruArc 3 picks up our award as the best compass for the money.
+The American company Brunton is well known in orienteering circles, and its TruArc 3 picks up our award for best budget-friendly compass.

 A relatively inexpensive no-frills product, it still features a rotatable bezel with orientation arrow.
 Straight edge rulers, both with metric and standard scales, and a global needle.
 The most impressive feature, however, is it has a tool-less method for adjusting the declination.